aebenw/the-face-blur/ReadMe.md

 This should activate the server on port 5000
 * Reference https://flask.palletsprojects.com/en/1.1.x/quickstart/ for details

+## Setting up Docker
+- Run `docker build -t faceblur . `
+- After the image has built, run `docker run -p 5000:5000 -it faceblur`
+- The container should be serving over localhost 5000

 ## To Do
 - [ ] Deblob object send to pyscript
 - [ ] Send data back as blurred video